stevekinney/react-typescript/content/Migrating from PropTypes.md

 In JavaScript, we've traditionally used `PropTypes` in order to make sure that we were passing the correct types to our React components. `PropTypes` would only run at run-time and in development and would spit out console warnings in the event that the component recieved the wrong types.
 This was good, but we can do better with TypeScript—specifically, we can do this statically and at compile time.

 This means, that our application won't build if we it looks like we're going to have a problem.

+Basically, you might have already been doing a lot of the work with a lot less of the gain.
+Don't tell me I passed you the wrong types at in my browser console.
+Tell me in my editor while I am editing.

 ## Specifing what types you props out to be